phaethon/kamene/doc/kamene/installation.rst

 ========

  0. Install *Python 3.x*.
- 1. Install *Scapy* using pip or by cloning/installing from git.
+ 1. Install *kamene* using pip or by cloning/installing from git.
  2. (For non-Linux platforms): Install *libpcap and libdnet* and their Python wrappers.
  3. (Optional): Install *additional software* for special features.
- 4. Run Scapy with root priviledges.
+ 4. Run *kamene* with root priviledges for sniffing and sending packets.

-Each of these steps can be done in a different way dependent on your platform and on the version of Scapy you want to use.
+Each of these steps can be done in a different way dependent on your platform.

-This document is for kamene.
-It requires python 3.x.
-See `original scapy homepage <http://www.secdev.org/projects/scapy/>_` for Scapy v2.x or earlier.

 .. note::